cockroachdb/docs/src/current/cockroachcloud/create-a-serverless-cluster.md

 To create a multi-region cluster, click **Add regions** and select additional regions.
 A cluster can have at most six regions.

 {{site.data.alerts.callout_info}}
-**Multi-region for CockroachDB {{ site.data.products.serverless }} is in [preview](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/cockroachdb-feature-availability)** and subject to change.
-You cannot currently add or remove regions once a cluster has been created.
-To share feedback and/or issues, contact [Support](https://support.cockroachlabs.com/).
+You cannot currently remove regions once they have been added.
 {{site.data.alerts.end}}

 After creating a multi-region cluster deployed on AWS, you can optionally [set up AWS PrivateLink (Limited Access)]({% link cockroachcloud/network-authorization.md %}#aws-privatelink) so that incoming connections to your cluster from applications or services running in your AWS account flow over private AWS network infrastructure rather than the public internet.

-Private connectivity is not available for {{ site.data.products.serverless-plan }} clusters on GCP.
+Private connectivity is not available for {{ site.data.products.serverless }} clusters on GCP.

 ## Step 4.
 Set resource limits